 Be sure to give yourself compassion in the process; it will get easier and easier with practice, so keep trying even if it's challenging at first.

 Asking yourself to identify your feelings and needs is a way of connecting to your inner caretaker (as discussed in Module 5).
-This is a very important practice, because as you develop a better connection to your inner caretaker and a better sense of what you actually need in a given moment, you'll stop reaching for substitutes (like food) as often.
+This is a very important practice, because as you develop a better connection to your inner caretaker and a better sense of what you actually need in a given moment, you'll be able to meet those needs more and more effectively.

 As you reduce your dependence on food as a coping skill, you may continue to experience occasional bouts of emotional eating.
 Try to view these moments not as failures, but as messages from your unconscious—“strange gifts,” as Tribole and Resch call them.
 These messages help point you toward the need for greater self-care—perhaps you’re doing too much and taking on too many responsibilities, and you need to find a way to slow down and tune inward again.

 Whenever you find yourself starting to use food to cope, just come back to asking yourself the same core questions: How hungry am I?
 What am I feeling right now?
 And what do I need right now?
 The meditation below will help walk you through this process.

 Meditation: What am I feeling?
 What do I need?